-Degree Project Studio (DPS) for all undergraduate students: The DPS emphasizes the values of leadership and authorship.
+Degree Project Studio (DPS) emphasizes the values of leadership and authorship.
 Collaborative exercises done in the studio will foster learning opportunities for students, particularly during the early phases of the project.
 The DPS is taught in a two-semester sequence, Fall and Spring or Spring and Fall.